Festival Spotlights Local Pumpkins

 "In these gardens, there is no water source, so gardeners walk across the street and use the hose from the Greenbelt Homes, Inc. offices and carry the water in buckets back to their garden.
 I would do this sometimes in between other work (with nice clothes on!) if I got the chance to sneak in a watering,” Smith says.
 "We noticed our first little pumpkin growing, and we were thrilled!
 And then we noticed another one, but it was growing in between two fences and was inaccessible.”

-However, in August, a month of drought was followed by several days of rain, and the plants were taken by fungus.
+However, a month of drought was followed by several days of rain, and the plants were taken by fungus.